-The United States Postal Service and the Internal Revenue Service are hard at work during difficult times, but major delays due to the COVID-19 outbreak have affected their tracking processes and availability.
+The United States Postal Service and the Internal Revenue Service are hard at work during difficult times, but major delays due to the COVID-19 outbreak and the 2020 election have affected their tracking processes and availability.
 This certainly affects your personal tax responsibilities, particularly for something as time-sensitive as an 83(b) filing.

 The regular 30-day deadline and return copy process